 Extensions for late work are granted solely due to extenuating circumstances clearly beyond the student's control.
 In all cases, faculty retain the right to refuse to accept, or lower the grade on, such work submitted past the scheduled deadlines for the course.
+Students in their final semester are not eligible to request an incomplete grade.

 An extension request must be filed with the Registrar's Office no later than the last day of the class (before final exams week begins).
 The length of the extension is determined by the professor, but may not exceed 30 days.
 A grade of "I" (Incomplete) will be recorded for the extension period.
-An "I" grade calculates as a failing grade in the grade point average.
+An "I" grade is calculated as a failing grade in the grade point average.
 After 30 days, if a Change of Grade is not submitted based on completed work, the "I" grade will convert to a permanent failing grade.
 Students will not be permitted to continue to the next term until Incompletes have been addressed.